-- (2) Where the application is for a Convention adoption order and complies with Article 3C of this Law the requirements of paragraph (1) of this Article in respect of domicile shall not apply.21 - (3) An adoption order may be made authorizing the adoption of an infant by the mother or father of the infant, either alone or jointly with his or her spouse or civil partner.22 - (4) An adoption order may be made in respect of an infant who has already been the subject of an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere; and in relation to an application for an adoption order in respect of such an infant, the adopter or adopters under the previous or last previous adoption order shall be deemed to be the parent or parents of the infant for all the purposes of this Law.23 - (5) 24
+- (a) means relationship of full or half blood or, in the case of an adopted person, such a relationship as would exist except for the adoption; and - (b) includes the relationship of a child with his or her adoptive or former adoptive parents, but does not include any other adoptive relationship. - (2) Where the application is for a Convention adoption order and complies with Article 3C of this Law the requirements of paragraph (1) of this Article in respect of domicile shall not apply. - (3) An adoption order may be made authorizing the adoption of a child by the mother or father of the child, either alone or jointly with his or her spouse or civil partner. - (4) An adoption order may be made in respect of a child who has already been the subject of an adoption order made by a court of competent jurisdiction whether in Jersey or elsewhere; and in relation to an application for an adoption order in respect of such a child, the adopter or adopters under the previous or last previous adoption order shall be deemed to be the parent or parents of the child for all the purposes of this Law. - (5) 27